 “Twenty-nine units!
 Wow!
 That’s a lot of insulin.”
 He exclaimed.

-“Its what your body needs for what you ate.
-If you are worried that its too much, you will find out when you test in a few hours.”
+I responded that “its what your body needs for what you ate.
+If you are worried that it’s too much, you will find out when you check in a few hours.”

-He is a teen.
-He began this journey when he was a toddler.
-Way back in time, he would not use 29 units of insulin in a day.
-When we first began pumping, I would fill his pump to about 150 units and still throw out insulin after a week.
+When my son was a toddler, he wouldn’t use 29 units of insulin in a day.
+When he began pumping at 5, I would only fill his insulin pump up to 150 units and I would still have to throw out insulin after a week.

-I remember when his basal rates moved from .1 unit per hour to .5 and then 1.0 units.
-I was terrified.
-I had to keep reminding myself that this is what his body needs.
-If he had an internal pancreas, it would be pumping out gallons of insulin as well, its just that I would not have the visual to go with it.
+I remember when my son’s basal rates changed from .1 unit per hour to .5 and then 1.0 units.
+It was terrifying.
+I had to keep reminding myself that this was what his body needed.